Skip to main content

 Canadian Retirement Tools

 CRA requires a minimum withdrawal from your RRIF every year after the year it’s opened.
-This calculator applies the prescribed factor for your age — or your spouse’s, if you elected their age — to your January 1 balance.
+This calculator applies the prescribed factor for your age — or your spouse’s, if you elected their age — to your January 1 balance, and projects the age-71 conversion deadline if you haven’t converted yet.

 Using your saved retirement profile